Free eGFR Calculator Online – Calculate Kidney Function from Creatinine

 Very high in sodium

-Moderate protein intake (0.6-0.8 g/kg/day) in CKD stages 3-5.
-Choose high-quality protein sources and consult a dietitian.
+Moderate protein intake is often recommended in CKD stages 3-5.
+Focus on high-quality protein sources and ask a renal dietitian for guidance tailored to your lab results and health goals.

 CrCl = [(140 - Age) × Weight × (0.85 if female)] / (72 × SCr)